-Asphalt shingles vary in their make, size and colors.
+Asphalt shingles vary in their make, size, and colors.
 Some shingles made of asphalt will also include fiberglass or some form of organic materials.
-Many of the asphalt shingles out there meet or exceed the Energy Star standards which are deemed appropriate in saving you overall energy costs in your home.
+Many of the asphalt shingles out there meet or exceed the Energy Star standards which are deemed appropriate in saving you, overall, energy costs in your home.

 One of the larger concerns for asphalt shingles is their lack of ability to “weather” well in areas where the weather goes through drastic changes.
 When the weather changes suddenly, there is a good chance that the asphalt shingles will crack.
 Even in more temperate areas, asphalt is subject to cracking and damage since they are made from a weaker material.
 Another consideration about asphalt shingles is that they should only be used on roofs that have a steep pitch.

-Asphalt shingles may come in weathered looks, slate looks and textured/architectural looks.
+Asphalt shingles may come in weathered looks, slate looks, and textured/architectural looks.

 Fiberglass shingles are made from fiberglass and layered with a waterproof coating.
 They are more lightweight and fire-resistant.
-Their average install ranges from $3,800 to $8K.
+Their average install ranges from $8,500 to $16,500.

 In general Fiberglass Shingles will have a longer warranty and are a bit more durable.
 They are also not as expensive as some other roofing materials and come with resistance to UV rays.

 Fiberglass shingles use a urea-formaldehyde adhesive in the binding process.
-At the end of the binding process they receive and asphalt blendedcoating that contributes to the waterproofing qualities.
+At the end of the binding process, they receive an asphalt blended coating that contributes to the waterproofing qualities.

 3. Organic Shingles

-Like the Fiberglass Shingles, they are considered waterproof, however they are heavier and less durable than the fiberglass.
+Like the Fiberglass Shingles, they are considered waterproof, however, they are heavier and less durable than the fiberglass.

 These types of shingles are also known as “felt mat asphalt shingles”.

-Due to their organic nature, the organic shingles are more prone to moisture and saturation problems.
+Due to their organic nature, organic shingles are more prone to moisture and saturation problems.
 In areas of high humidity or an area with a lot of freezing, the shingles degrade and break apart much faster than their standard life expectancies.

 4. Architectural Shingles

-Architectural shingles cost about $3800 to $8k to install and are not made from cutouts like the three tab shingles are.
+Architectural shingles cost about $13,500 to $21,500 to install and are not made from cutouts like the three-tab shingles are.
 Architectural Shingles contain extra asphalt and have more depth.
-Roofs with low slopes are not good candidates for these types of shingles because they are more susceptible to rain intrusions due to high wind situations.
+Roofs with low slopes are not good candidates for these types of shingles because they are more susceptible to rain intrusions in high wind situations.

-Tile shingles are often seen on homes with a Spanish or Mediterranean influence and are some of the most long lasting roofs around.
+Tile shingles are often seen on homes with a Spanish or Mediterranean influence and are some of the most long-lasting roofs around.
 Some roofs can last upwards of 80 years or more.

 Aside from the high cost of the tiles alone, the installation costs of these tiles are also very high.
-In additions, tile shingles may be too heavy for your roof to hold and all of this has to be assessed prior to installation.
+In addition, tile shingles may be too heavy for your roof to hold and all of this has to be assessed prior to installation.
 Be sure that your home structure is thoroughly inspected by a reputable roofing contractor before committing to installing a tile roof on your home.

 With the higher install costs, the overall costs are the highest among roofing shingles.
-These shingles are more environmentally friendly, energy efficient, and can last over 30 years.
+These shingles are more environmentally friendly, energy-efficient, and can last over 30 years.

-Some common problems for wood shingles include, cracks, missing/warped shingles, and insect damage.
+Some common problems for wood shingles include cracks, missing/warped shingles, and insect damage.
 Wood shingles can not be easily replaced so maintenance is essential.

 Metal roofs can last over 50 years.
 One of the major issues with a metal roof is the louder sounds that come when there is a lot of rain or hail.
 In addition, hail can easily damage lighter metal roofs and cause an aesthetic issue.

-Some other issues with metal roofs include, holes, rust, loose nails, leaks and curled up edges or seams.
+Some other issues with metal roofs include holes, rust, loose nails, leaks, and curled-up edges or seams.

-Slate shingles are ideal for frigid winter areas and come in a variety of green, blue, gray and red colors.
+Slate shingles are ideal for frigid winter areas and come in a variety of green, blue, gray, and red colors.

 With the higher price points and longevity, you can expect slate shingles to be more costly to repair and quite heavy.
-Homes must be able to carry the weight of the slate in order to have a successful install.
+Homes must be able to carry the weight of the slate in order to have a successful installation.

 Generally, it is required that you have a slate shingle professional on call for repairs as not all roofing companies repair or replace slate shingles.